 - Omni-Grip non-marking traction

 You can buy them on Amazon and the Columbia website.
-Amazon customers rated these snow boots 4.2 out of 5 stars.
 One user noted that these boots are the best quality that they've ever had.
 Unfortunately, another reviewer said the shoes weren't as warm as advertised.

 The Salomon brand of footwear uses NASA technology for extreme temperatures of up to negative 40 degrees.
 They have a rubber sole and also have a synthetic, waterproof material.

 - NASA technology for temperatures that are out of this world, Aerogels, makes the Toundra Salomon's warmest boot.
 Warm to...

 - Full CLIMASALOMON waterproof bootie guarantees that moisture will not penetrate the boot

 - Trudge through Snow and ice with more confidence than Sno-Cat.
 The aggressive treads on this winter Contagrip sole offer...

 One user stated that these snow boots are excellent for sub-zero weather.
 On the contrary, another customer was dissatisfied with the shoes and says the footwear for this brand always runs small.

 Vasque brand snow boots feature Thinsulate insulation with Aerogel insulating foam.
 The material is waterproof suede, and the sole has Vibram rubber with IceTrek compound.
 Their 7mm felted wool liners also help to keep your feet warm in freezing temperatures.

 These were the best boots he's ever owned.
 However, another user said they were too tight on this ankles, and the design is too small.